pydata/xarray/doc/indexing.rst

 Orthogonal (outer) vs. vectorized indexing
 ------------------------------------------

-Indexing with xray objects has one important difference from indexing numpy
+Indexing with xarray objects has one important difference from indexing numpy
-arrays: you can only use one-dimensional arrays to index xray objects, and each indexer is applied "orthogonally" along independent axes, instead of using numpy's broadcasting rules to vectorize indexers.
+arrays: you can only use one-dimensional arrays to index xarray objects, and each indexer is applied "orthogonally" along independent axes, instead of using numpy's broadcasting rules to vectorize indexers.
 This means you can do indexing like this, which would require slightly more awkward syntax with